 Not just for cowgirls, this restaurant and bar in the historic Guadalupe District sounds shtick-y but comes through with an authentic hoedown.
 The fully stocked frontier toy box includes a billiard parlor, specialty margaritas, and nightly musical events ranging from blues guitar and rock to cowgirl karaoke.

-The Inn of the Five Graces
+THE BED The Inn of the Five Graces

 150 E. DeVargas St.